SavvyPlus/wiki4/math-models/half-hourly-spot-forecast.md

 	* [OperationalReporting].[NEM].[SpotPriceDemand_30min]
 	* [OperationalReporting].[NEM].[GenerationByUnit_30min]

+Note: The OperationalReporting is actually a bunch of views pointing to ElecMMS + EnergyAccounting

 ### Excel Spreadsheet Sources
 * Assumption Inputs - yyyy-mm-dd .xlsx
 This is the main assumption data sourse including new generation list, battery storage rates, PV forecast data, consumption growth, etc. This file would be updated frequently by Carl/Jay/Will to reflect the specific requirements in certain project.